What does “American Art” even mean anymore?

 And there’s good reason as to why that’s the case.
 The first image of America that was exported visually came through the Farm Security Administration photographs during the Depression.
 Photographers like Ansel Adams, Dorothea Lange, Walker Evans, Gordon Parks were commissioned to construct a visual language around hardship, labour, migration, and survival.
 The FSA created one of the first coherent visual identities of America itself.
 It mythologised resilience and aestheticised struggle.
 It built a kind of emotional architecture of “Americanness.”

-Then came Abstract Expressionism, and one of the most fascinating stories to art and non-art people alike because the CIA, yes the CIA, may have helped make Abstract Expressionism famous.
+Then came Abstract Expressionism, and one of the most fascinating stories to both art and non-art people alike because the CIA, yes the CIA, is purported to have helped make Abstract Expressionism famous.
 After World War II, the United States needed cultural dominance as much as military dominance.
 The Cold War wasn’t just being fought with weapons.
-It was being fought through ideology, aesthetics, and culture.
+It was also being fought through ideology, aesthetics, and culture.
 America needed to prove itself as the land of freedom, individuality, and unrestricted thought.
 And what better symbol than massive, emotionally explosive abstract paintings that appeared to reject all forms of state control?
-And - more than that - were ABSTRACT so you could ascribe meaning to them as you pleased.
+And - more than that - these paintings were abstract so you could ascribe meaning to them with ease in a way a realist painting just wouldn’t allow.

-The market followed and, though I am oversimplifying here and skipping decades, today the American art market still absolutely dwarfs almost everyone else.
+The market followed and, though I am obviously oversimplifying here as well as skipping decades of detail, today the American art market still absolutely dwarfs almost everyone else.
 The scale of collecting, institutional funding, private philanthropy, museum infrastructure, and auction power remains unmatched.
 The latest Art Basel and UBS report shows the US still accounts for 43% of the global art market by value, maintaining a level of dominance no other country comes remotely close to.
 Even as the wider market contracted from $64 billion to $57.5 billion in 2024, America remained the undisputed centre of high-end art sales.

 And the mythology around “American Art” still carries enormous financial weight.
 Just last week, another Pollock sale reminded everyone how powerful this exported version of “American art” still is.
 Pollock is no longer simply an artist.
 The drip paintings became symbols of freedom, rebellion, masculinity, and postwar American dominance, and the market continues to price them accordingly.